estrattonbailey/react-wtf/README.md

-am I even qualified do present this
+am I even qualified to present this